mingl2000/UCBCapstone/README.md

   * Identify top `n` individual stocks where futures data correlates highly with stock return the next day
   * Investigate whether this selective strategy outperforms direct index-based trading

----

-Let me know if you'd like a presentation slide version or additional visuals/plots for this project summary.